angular4pro/angular4pro.github.io/_posts/2017-09-25-directives angularjs1.md

 In AngularJs with directive we can do **DOM Manipulation, Data Binding and handle Events**.
 Directives teach HTML new tricks.
 Directives extends the HTML by adding special attribute prefix `ng-` where ng stands for Angular.

-In angularjs most important directive is `ng-app` which tells angularjs that this part of webpage is AngularJS application.
+In angularjs most important directive is the `ng-app` which tells angularjs that this part of the webpage is AngularJS application.
 And `ng-model` is also another important directives, which is used for data binding in AngularJs.
 AngularJS includes various built-in directives and we can also create custom directives in angularjs application.

-####Directives are used to perform variety of different function to build an application .i.e
+#### Directives are used to perform variety of different function to build an application .i.e
 * Used for DOM manipulation.
 * Used to working with Data Binding.
 * Used to reference modules and controllers.